The Thumb: Sanilac

-The County of Sanilac has the largest area of land in The Thumb.
+Sanilac County has the largest area of land in both the Thumb and the entire Lower Peninsula.
 Like other counties, Sanilac has fertile and flat land, great for growing crops.
 Towns like Lexington and Port Sanilac bring in many tourists from the Detroit Area.
 Sandusky is the county seat and largest city.

 St. Clair

-St. Clair County has the largest population in The Thumb, and is considered part of the Metro Detroit MSA.
-Many residents farther north in The Thumb, especially Sanilac County, travel to Port Huron for shopping and work.
+St. Clair County has the largest population in the Thumb, and is considered part of the Metro Detroit MSA.
+Many residents farther north in the Thumb, especially Sanilac County, travel to Port Huron for shopping and work.
 It is the farthest county to the east in Michigan, and most of the eastern border is the St. Clair River, which separates Michigan from Ontario.
 For the most part, St. Clair County is flat with an agricultural economy dominating in the north and west; in the 19th century, agriculture and lumbering were important east to the St. Clair River.
 Sugar beets were cultivated and annual festivals were held at harvest time.
 In addition, many farms had mixed agriculture.
 There are steep hills and small canyons near the Black River.
 Since the mid-20th century, manufacturing had dominated in and around Port Huron.

 Tuscola

 Like Huron County, Tuscola is mostly dependent on agriculture.
 Industries such as sugar refining and ethanol processing, as well as growing various grains and beans, make up most of the economy.
-Caro, one of the largest cities in The Thumb (the largest if you exclude St. Clair and Lapeer Counties), is named after Cairo, Egypt and is the county seat.
+Caro, one of the largest cities in the Thumb (the largest if you exclude St. Clair and Lapeer counties), is named after Cairo, Egypt and is the county seat.
 Tuscola County only has 18 mi of shoreline along Saginaw Bay, so it is not as dependent on tourism as the other counties in the area.
 Tuscola County is economically tied to the surrounding region as well as to the Saginaw, Bay City, and Flint areas.